Puig-reig

-Atop a hill overlooking the Llobregat River, its name means 'royal hill' in old Catalan.
-The town includes two medieval fortresses, as well as numerous examples of Romanesque and Gothic architecture.
+Atop a hill overlooking the Llobregat River, the town includes two medieval fortresses, as well as numerous examples of Romanesque and Gothic architecture.
 Industrial and vernacular architecture can also be found in the numerous industrial colonies and masies, or farm houses, within the limits of the municipality.

 They are also home to La Polifònica de Puig-reig.

 History

 The existence of the town of Puig-reig is first documented in 907, at the consecration of St Martin's Church.